GithakaMbui/GithakaMbui/README.md

 ### Hi there 👋

 *My name is Githaka Mbui.
 I am a software engineer who is passionate about using technology to solve real world problems.
 I passionately love JavaScript and all things related.
 My development strengths include Vanilla JavaScript, NodeJS, Express, React as well as various development and data methodologies (REST, MVC, ETL, APIs).
-I'm currently learning android development.
 I am open to exploring new opportunities in the development realm.*

 <!--
 **GithakaMbui/GithakaMbui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.